dgroomes/stackoverflow-look-back/README.md

 ## FireFox

-NOT YET FULLY IMPLEMENTED.
-The Firefox extension is not yet fully implemented.
-I'm blocked on:
-> Unchecked lastError value: Error: An unexpected error occurred
->
-> execContentScript moz-extension://c6f78137-5e54-814f-88cf-93a433bf3cba/extension/common/extension-entrypoint.js:25

-And I don't know how to see the underlying error message.

 Although this tool was developed as a Chrome extension, it can also be installed as a web extension in FireFox!

 Follow these instructions to install it in FireFox:

-* Build the web extension for FireFox
+1. Build the web extension for FireFox
     * `./build-for-firefox.sh`
-* Open FireFox to the debug page
+1. Open FireFox to the debug page
     * Open FireFox
     * Paste and go to this URL: <about:debugging#/runtime/this-firefox>
-* Load the plugin
+1. Load the plugin
     * Click the button with the words *Load Temporary Add-on…*
     * In the file finder window that opens, find the file `build/firefox-web-extension/manifest.json` and click *Open*
+    * It's installed!

+## Opera

+The extension can also run in [Opera](https://www.opera.com).

+Follow these instructions to install it in Opera:

+1. Open Opera to the debug page:
+    * Open Opera
+    * Paste and go to this URL: <opera:extensions>
+1. Enable developer mode
+    * Toggle on the *Developer mode* control in the top right corner
+1. Load the plugin
+    * Click the "Load unpacked" button
+    * In the file finder window that opens, find the directory `src/extension/chrome-manifest-v3` and click *Select*
     * It's installed!

 ## Wish list